valdimarb13/katacoda-scenarios/consul-on-docker/step6.md

 `curl counting.service.consul:9001`{{execute}}

-It should return its count the same as when we tried with localhost.
+It should return its count again.
 You've deployed Consul using Docker containers, used KV storage, and registered a service successfully!